 When the world zigs … zag

-This is a headline from a poster that Levis jeans ran in 1982 to launch their (at the time unique) black jeans.
-The headline was written by Barbara Noakes who was working at the advertising agency Bartle Bogle Hegarty (BBH).
-It’s a great articulation of not being part of the herd of being different.
+This is a headline from the Zag poster that Levis jeans ran in 1982 to launch their (at the time very unique) black denim jeans.
+The headline was written by Barbara Noakes who was working at the well known advertising agency Bartle Bogle Hegarty (BBH).
+The Zag concept is a great articulation of not being part of the herd, of being different.

 Why the black sheep?

 But how can your business benefit from this idea of being different and going against the herd?
 Well this idea of difference translates well to company communications.
-It’s something most companies find very difficult to swallow let alone do.
-Most companies like the saftey of sameness.
-In sameness you don’t have to worry about losing.
+However being different is something most companies find very unnatural to do.
+Companies like the safety of sameness and not standing out.
+In the cover of sameness you don’t have to worry about losing.
 Losing your job, losing your market position or losing your customer base.
-Really isn’t the real risk in not standing out at all.
+But really isn’t the real business risk not standing out at all?
 In a world where social meadia and company messages and advertising are coming at consumers thick and fast, can you really afford to stand back and let others take the lead.
-No worldwide really successful company promotes blandness do they?
+No really successful global company promotes blandness do they?
 If they did they wouldn’t be successful, they’d be unheard of.